Three Rivers State Park: Camping on beautiful lake at the Florida-Georgia line

 cabin in the campground at Three Rivers State Park.

-There is only one cabin at Three Rivers State Park, and it is beautiful situated.
+There is only one cabin at Three Rivers State Park, a rustic home-away-from-home on the lakefront.
 (Photo by Bob Rountree)

 Recreation at Three Rivers State Park